GlobalAvianAssembly/avian_urban_habitat_results/README.md

 Finally, `referee_comments.Rmd` examines the impact of the number of checklists on the percentage of regional pool richness retained within a hotspot.

+Google Earth Engine was used to generate the environmental variables used to describe the regions around hotspots and the cities.
+The code used is here https://zenodo.org/record/7798971.

 ## Phylogenetic signal for urban adaptability
 `phylogeny.Rmd` covers the analysis of phylogeny. `phylogeny.meta_data.schema.yaml` contains the schema for data used within this analysis.